-The University shall maintain as confidential any accommodations or protective measures provided to the complainant, respondent, or another party, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or supportive measures or to the extent otherwise required by law.
+The University shall maintain as confidential any accommodations or supportive measures provided to the complainant, respondent or other party, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or supportive measures or to the extent otherwise required by law.

-The University is committed to the complainant and respondent's well-being, and will take steps to protect everyone involved from retaliation or harm.
-Because the University is under a continuing obligation to address violations of this policy campuswide, reports of violations of this policy (including non-identifying reports) may also prompt the University to consider broader remedial action -such as increased monitoring, supervision or security at locations where the reported incident occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ victimization surveys; and/or revisiting its policies and practices.
+The University is committed to the providing a safe and non-discriminatory environment for the entire campus community.
+Because the University is under a continuing obligation to address violations of this policy campus-wide, reports of violations of this policy (including non-identifying reports) may also prompt the University to consider broader remedial action -such as increased monitoring, supervision or security at locations where the reported incident occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ victimization surveys; and/or revisiting its policies and practices.